 The SPD Training and Policy Development provides the continuing education required for procurement professionals to maintain certification.
-You will be required to complete the State Certification Renewal Excel File which must be submitted at least 30 days prior to your expiration date.
+You will be required to complete the State Certification Renewal excel file which must be submitted at least 30 days prior to your expiration date.
+State Certification Renewal (XLSX)

 Certifications issued after January 1, 2018 will be issued for three (3) years for Certified Texas Contract Developers and Certified Texas Contract Managers.

-Continuing education for procurement professionals renewing a three (3) year certification are required to take twelve (12) hours of SPD-sponsored continuing education hours.
-One (1) of the twelve (12) hours must be ethics, to maintain certification.
+Continuing education for procurement professionals renewing a three (3) year certification are required to take twenty-four (24) hours of SPD-sponsored in-person or online continuing education.
+One (1) of the twenty-four (24) hours must be ethics, to maintain certification.
 In addition, one (1) hour may be a non-SPD-sponsored elective of your choice.

-***The Ethics course is currently being waived due to course development and the Renewal Refresher course is waived until 2019.
+Please Note: The Ethics course is currently being waived due to course development and the Renewal Refresher course is waived until 2019.

 Certifications Issued Prior to January 2018: Procurement professionals certified prior to January 2018 renewing a five (5) year certification may renew under the previous requirement of 80-hours of continuing education provided the training meets the previous policy and time line for renewals.
-Procurement professionals renewing a five (5) year certification may also elect to renew under the twelve (12) hour SPD-sponsored continuing education requirement.
-Certifications previously issued for five (5) years will be renewed for three (3) years.
+Procurement professionals renewing a five (5) year certification may also elect to renew under the current continuing education requirements stated above.
+Your expiration date remains the same with either option.
 Once a certification is renewed, all current rules and procedures apply.

 Each state agency must independently determine who qualifies as a member of a governing body for the agency.
 Any such determination requires studying the enabling statutes and any other applicable law regarding the particular agency at issue.
 If you have questions about who in your agency is required to complete this training for governing bodies, please consult your agency's legal counsel.

 Governing Bodies Webinar Training is available to view 24/7 at your convenience.